 Exercise can be a double-edged sword in regards to immune system function.
 Prolonged training seems to stress the immune system and increases upper respiratory infections in athletes.
 However, moderate exercise seems to support and strengthen many immune system functions.
 Strenuous exercise weakens the immune system by exhausting antioxidant stores, stressing the adrenal gland leading to increased cortisol output and lowering muscle glutamine levels.
 Vitamin C intake of 1000mg/day was shown to decrease exercise-induced immune suppression.

-The rule of thumb for healthy exercise is that you should feel energized and would easily be able to do the entire workout over again.
+The rule of thumb for healthy exercise is that you should feel energized at the end of your workout and you would easily be able to do the entire workout over again.

 Fish oil supplementation inhibits the exercise-induced inflammatory response in some athletes.
 Quercetin has been shown to positively balance post-exercise immune system functions and reduce upper respiratory tract infections.
 Most of the immune system suppression among athletes is due to stress on the mucosal barriers in the body and the herb Echinacea purpurea was shown to reduce the mucosal immune suppression post-exercise.